-Cost analysts disagree on how much of the demand costs should be allocated to customers when the minimum-size distribution method is used to classify distribution plant.
-When using this distribution method, the analyst must be aware that the minimum-size distribution equipment has a certain load-carrying capability, which can be viewed as a demand-related cost.51

-14 Q. WHAT ARE THE THEORETICAL FAILINGS OF ZERO-INTERCEPT BASED 15 STUDIES?

-A. A zero-intercept-based approach is simply a statistically-based MSS approach and suffers, conceptually, from the same shortcomings.
-A zero-intercept analysis attempts to model an empirical relationship that does not exist.
-One should recognize that the argument that electric distribution costs are related to the number of customers on a utility's system is not a new argument, and the academic literature in utility regulation has questioned for quite some time the use of both MSS and zero-intercept studies.

-Q. HOW HAS THE ACADEMIC LITERATURE IN UTILITY REGULATION QUESTIONED THE USE OF MSS AND ZERO-INTERCEPT STUDIES?

-51 Electric Utility Cost Allocation Manual (January 1992), NARUC, p.
-95.

-Dr. James Bonbright, in his seminal work on public utility regulation, published originally in the 1970s, raises a number of questions about the use of MSS and zero-intercept methodologies in classifying costs.
-Dr. Bonbright's primary concern was the lack of empirical support in the academic literature for a causal relationship between distribution system costs and the number of customers.
-The true driving factors of utility distribution system costs are much more complicated and depend on a host of other factors, such as the size of a service territory and the population density within.
-The incremental costs of constructing an appropriate distribution system to serve an additional customer within an urban area with existing nearby infrastructure is substantially less than the costs to extend an existing utility system by potentially miles to serve an additional customer located in a rural area, a fact inherently ignored by MSS and Zero-Intercept methodologies.
+1 А. Yes.
+The NARUC Cost Allocation Manual, or NARUC Manual, recognized this 2 fundamental failing of MSS approaches in its discussion of the approach.
+3 4 5 6 7 8 Cost analysts disagree on how much of the demand costs should be allocated to customers when the minimum-size distribution method is used to classify distribution plant.
+When using this distribution method, the analyst must be aware that the minimum-size distribution equipment has a certain load-carrying capability, which can be viewed as a demand-related cost.
+34 9 Q. WHAT ARE THE THEORETICAL FAILINGS OF ZERO-INTERCEPT BASED 10 STUDIES?
+11 A. A zero-intercept-based approach is simply a statistically-based MSS approach and suffers, 12 conceptually, from the same shortcomings.
+A zero-intercept analysis attempts to model an 13 empirical relationship that does not exist.
+One should recognize that the argument that 14 electric distribution costs are related to the number of customers on a utility's system is not 15 a new argument, and the academic literature in utility regulation has questioned for quite 16 some time the use of both minimum system and zero-intercept studies.
+17 Q. HOW HAS THE ACADEMIC LITERATURE IN UTILITY REGULATION 18 QUESTIONED THE USE OF MINIMUM SYSTEM AND ZERO-INTERCEPT 19 STUDIES?
+20 A. Dr. James Bonbright, in his seminal work on public utility regulation, published originally 21 in the 1970s, raises a number of questions about the use of minimum system and zero- 22 intercept methodologies in classifying costs.
+Dr. Bonbright's primary concern was the lack 23 of empirical support in the academic literature for a causal relationship between 24 distribution system costs and the number of customers.
+The true driving factors of utility 25 distribution system costs are much more complicated and depend on a host of other factors, such as the size of a service territory and the population density within.
+The incremental costs of constructing an appropriate distribution system to serve an additional customer within an urban area with existing nearby infrastructure is substantially less than the costs to extend an existing utility system by potentially miles to serve an additional customer located in a rural area, a fact inherently ignored by minimum system and zero-intercept methodologies.